Itinerary 6 days Private Horseback Riding Holiday

 day four: HIKE TO PERIQUERA WATERFALL, CANDELARIA MONASTERY AND RAQUIRA TOWN

-The horseback riding are in the mountains going up and down and you can canter a lot in the flat parts of the trail.
+The ride are in the mountains going up and down and you can canter a lot in the flat parts of the trail.
 So, after two days of riding the horses, they will be tired and they need to rest for one day.

 The plans for this day are: